dojimanetwork/node-launcher/README.md

 - Running Kubernetes cluster
 - Kubectl configured, ready and connected to running cluster

 # Steps

-GCP
+## Running on GCP
 1. Go to `kubernetes-engine -> clusters` from the menu
 2. Click on `connect` from the created cluster.
+3. Run `gcloud projects list` to get list of projects.
+4. Copy project id of project name into the below step.
+5. Run `gcloud config set project [PROJECT_ID]` to set the required project.
+6. Run `gcloud container clusters get-credentials [PROJECT_ID]-cluster --region [REGION] --project [PROJECT_ID]`
-3. Clone the `node-launcher` repo.
+7. Clone the `node-launcher` repo.
 All commands in this section are to be run inside of this repo.
 ```
 git clone git@github.com:dojimanetwork/node-launcher.git
 cd node-launcher